OthankQ/100-days-of-code/r1-log.md

 ### R2D71

 Working on a Whatsapp clone.
 Implemented signout, registration, login feature.
 Learned how to create and use navigation controller, also how to pop to root view controller.
 Completion handlers and closures.

+### R2D72

+Displayed hardcoded messages in cells using Table View.
+Learned to use a few methods like dequeReusableCell related to table views.
+Implemented UIAnimation to textfield and methods to send messages to Firebase database.